PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Benchmarks

-\paragraph{Metrics.} We separately compute the panoptic quality~\cite{kirillov2019cvpr-ps} for the predicted instance masks of crops~($\text{PQ}_{\text{crop}}$) and weeds~($\text{PQ}_{\text{weeds}}$).
+\myparagraph{Metrics.} We separately compute the panoptic quality~\cite{kirillov2019cvpr-ps} for the predicted instance masks of crops~($\text{PQ}_{\text{crop}}$) and weeds~($\text{PQ}_{\text{weeds}}$).
 During evaluation, we treat predicted instances associated with a partially visible instance, \ie, a plant where less than $50$\% of its pixels are inside the image, as ``do not care'' regions not affecting the score.
 Additionally, we report the IoU for the semantic segmentation of soil~($\text{IoU}_{\text{soil}}$) to consider predictions related to ``stuff''.
 In our final metric, we compute the average over all three values and denote it as PQ$^\dagger$ as proposed by Porzi~\etal~\cite{porzi2019cvpr}.

-\paragraph{Results and Discussion.} In \cref{tab:panoptic_segmentation} we show that Mask2Former~\cite{cheng2022cvpr} achieves the best overall performance.
-However, qualitative results reveal that the instance segmentation of crops is especially sub-optimal in cases of large overlap, while {well-separated} crops can be better separated in instances.
-This suggests that domain-specific models could potentially exploit the plant structure.
+\myparagraph{Results and Discussion.} In \cref{tab:panoptic_segmentation} we show that Mask2Former~\cite{cheng2022cvpr} achieves the best overall performance. \change{A more detailed quantitative evaluation provided in Tab.~11 of the supplement, distinguishing between different data collection days characterized by specific plant growth stages, reveals that the instance segmentation of plants is challenging in cases of barely visible small plants and large plants with high mutual overlap.
+We support these results qualitatively in~Fig. 13 and~Fig.~14 of the supplement.
+This suggests that domain-specific models could potentially exploit the plant growth stage.}